nyanp/nyaggle/docs/source/tutorial/experiment.rst

 .. hint::
-  The default validation strategy is 5-fold CV, and of course you can change this behavior by passing ``cv`` parameter (see API reference in detail).
+  The default validation strategy is a 5-fold CV, and of course, you can change this behavior by passing ``cv`` parameter (see API reference in detail).

-If you want to use XGBoost, CatBoost or other sklearn's estimator, specify the type of algorithm:
+If you want to use XGBoost, CatBoost or other sklearn estimators, specify the type of algorithm:

 .. code-block:: python